Base64 in SQL, MySQL & SQL Server

 What is Base64?

-Base64 is a binary-to-text encoding system that is often used to encode binary data, particularly when such data needs to be saved and transported across text-based medium.
-This encoding helps to ensure that the data remains unchanged throughout transit.
-Base64 is widely used in a variety of applications, including email and storing complicated data in XML or JSON.
+Base64 is a binary-to-text encoding technique that is commonly used to encode binary data when it has to be preserved and moved across text-based medium.
+This encoding ensures that the data remains unmodified throughout transport.
+Base64 is extensively utilized in a broad range of applications, including email and the storage of complex data in XML or JSON.

 The binary data is converted into a series of 8-bit bytes, which are then represented as 64 separate printable characters in Base64 encoding, hence the name ‘Base64’.
-The particular set of characters chosen for the 64 required for the base can differ between implementations.
+The characters chosen for the 64 required for the base can vary between implementations.
 The main technique is to select 64 characters that are members of a subset shared by most encodings as well as printable.
-This combination makes it unlikely that the data would be altered in transit through services such as email, which were previously not 8-bit clean.
-For the first 62 values, the Base64 index table comprises A-Z, a-z, 0-9, +, and /.
+Because of this combination, it is unlikely that the data will be altered in transit via services such as email, which were previously not 8-bit clean.
+The Base64 index table contains A-Z, a-z, 0-9, +, and / for the first 62 values.
 The ‘+’ and ‘/’ characters are used to pad the encoded value at the conclusion.

 What is MongoDB?

 MongoDB is a popular and capable NoSQL database management system that has grown in popularity in recent years.
 It is classified as a document-oriented database and is intended to manage enormous amounts of data with ease.
-MongoDB is frequently chosen because of its flexibility, scalability, and ability to efficiently manage complex data structures.
+MongoDB stands out for its adaptability, scalability, and aptitude for handling complex data structures with efficiency.

 Key Characteristics of MongoDB: